Filing an Appeal

 Appeals are reviewed on a case-by-case basis with many factors taken into consideration.
 As such, it is difficult to provide insight into whether your appeal will be approved.
 Students who submit an incomplete appeal or appeal without supporting documentation are more difficult for the Financial and Registration Committee to consider.

-Tuition payment is required in full before students can be officially registered in any course.
+Tuition payment is required in full before students can be officially enrolled in any course.
 This includes approved appeals for credit status changes if the new credit status has a higher tuition cost than the original tuition paid at registration.

 Students will be notified of the exact payment amount needed and how to submit payment, if and when their appeal has been approved by the Financial and Registration Committee.